-We invite everybody to make a short (5min) micro-presentation showing off something that is either very useful for them or that has captures their imagination.
+We invite everybody to make a short (5min) micro-presentation showing off something that is either very useful for them or that has captured their imagination.
+From the best CustomFunction to a smart Layout-Tech, from the most handy scripting trick, to the most beautiful RelationshipGraph …

 Not everybody is used to speak in front of a group, but that is exactly what Vienna Calling is about.
 So this is an icebreaker of sorts.
 It is also a hook to get in touch with the other attendees more easily.